Slovakia’s crisis, triggered over over Sputnik V, deepens

 Another coalition partner, the For People party, didn’t rule out an option to leave the coalition.

-The head of that party, Deputy Prime Minister Veronika Remisova, was meeting Sulik and other leaders - including another critic of the Sputnik V deal, President Zuzana Caputova - over the crisis Wednesday.
+The head of that party, Deputy Prime Minister Veronika Remisova, said any vaccine needs approval from the EU’s drug regulator.

+She met Sulik and other leaders - including another critic of the Sputnik V deal, President Zuzana Caputova - over the crisis Wednesday.

+After the meeting, Sulik said his party was “by no means” in favor of early elections.

 Parliament speaker Boris Kollar, the leader of the fourth coalition party, We Are Family, called on his partners to put aside their disputes and negotiate a way to move forward.
 Kollar invited representatives of all the four coalition parties to meet later Wednesday.